 Do you remember a situation where you simultaneously experienced happiness and sadness or hope and fear?
 This state of mind is called emotional ambivalence and increases the quality of decision making (Rees et al. 2013).
 It makes us look at the world from different perspectives and engage in deep information processing.
 Emotional ambivalent individuals avoid the comfort zone trap.
 They don’t get caught into too optimistic and pessimistic situational judgements but engage in a more balanced decision making process (Vogus et al. 2014).
 Emotional ambivalence is another contributor to mindful organizing which is a key characteristic of HROs.

-Do your employees speak-up when they think the recognized something noteworthy?
+Do your employees speak-up when they think they recognize something noteworthy?
 Do your team members share their knowledge with each other?
 When you can truly answer these questions with “yes” you most properly managed to establish a work environment that is characterized by psychological safety.
-When people feel safe in their work environment they take interpersonal risks by speaking up and sharing their knowledge with others (Edmondson und Lei 2014).
+When people feel safe in their work environment they take interpersonal risks by speaking up and sharing their knowledge with others (Edmondson and Lei 2014).
 Thus, establishing a psychological safe work environment is priority one when you want your organization to address risks and opportunities as early as possible.

 Communication is the lifeblood of any organization.
 Operating in a highly sophisticated and dynamic environment, HROs have developed a unique approach to communication that can be applied in other organizations as well (Patterson et al. 2004).
 Communication in this context is more than verbal communication between individuals.
 It covers any mean of communication such as visualization, gesture, electronic communication and traditional face-to-face communication.
 The easy to apply heuristic reduce, reveal and focus grasps the way HRO communicate (Patterson 2007).